bucketeer-io/bucketeer/DEVELOPMENT.md

-# Set up development environment
+# Set up the DEV Container

 It's recommended that the GitHub dev container be used to set up the development environment.
 The dev container is based on Ubuntu 20.04 and contains all the necessary tools to build and run the project.